Washington Mystics: 2025–present: Leadership change, arrival of Sonia Citron and Kiki Iriafen

 Following the departures of general manager Mike Thibault and head coach Eric Thibault in October 2024, the Mystics hired Jamila Wideman as GM and Sydney Johnson as head coach in December.
 The team used three first-round picks — Sonia Citron (No. 3), Kiki Iriafen (No. 4), and Georgia Amoore (No. 6) — as part of a youth-focused roster overhaul.
-Four home games were moved to EagleBank Arena in Fairfax, Virginia, and CFG Bank Arena in Baltimore, Maryland, following multiple 2024 sellouts.
+Four 2025 home games were moved to EagleBank Arena in Fairfax, Virginia, and CFG Bank Arena in Baltimore, Maryland, following multiple 2024 sellouts.
+Washington standouts Citron and Iriafen made the WNBA All-Star game.
 At the August trade deadline, Washington traded Brittney Sykes to the Seattle Storm and Aaliyah Edwards to the Connecticut Sun in deals that returned veteran Alysha Clark, guard Jacy Sheldon, and future draft assets.
+At the end of the 2025 season they finished in tenth place, with a record of 16–28, and did not make the playoffs.

+Before the 2026 draft, Mystics general manager Wideman was fired after one season, and head coach Sydney Johnson was given control of basketball operations.
+On April 13, 2026, in the WNBA draft, the team used two first-round picks to choose UCLA's Lauren Betts (No. 4), and Angela Dugalić (No. 9).